gatsbyjs/gatsby/docs/docs/conceptual/static-site-generator.md

 Static-site generation is the default rendering method in the Gatsby Framework.
 While the word has static in it, it doesn't at all mean boring or lifeless.
 It simply means the entire site is generated into bite-sized, pre-rendered HTML, CSS, and Javascript and served as a static-asset to the browser.
 Because all of that HTML, CSS, and JS is preprocessed and rendered at build-time, Static-Site Generation serves websites to users in the fastest possible way - it's ready to go before the visitor even visits the site.

+Static site generators are an alternative to database-driven content management systems, such as WordPress and Drupal.
+In such systems, content is managed and stored in a database.
+When the server receives a request for a particular URL, a software layer retrieves data from the database, merges it with template files, and generates an HTML page as its response.

+Static site generators, on the other hand, generate HTML pages during a [build](/docs/glossary/#build) process.
+Gatsby, for example, loads JSON from [GraphQL](/docs/glossary/graphql), and merges that data with components to create HTML pages.
+These generated pages are then deployed to a web server.
+When the server receives a request, it responds with rendered HTML.
+Static pages eliminate the latency that databases introduce.

+> Note: It's also possible to use Gatsby [without GraphQL](/docs/how-to/querying-data/using-gatsby-without-graphql/), using the `createPages` API.

+You can also use static site generators to create [JAMStack](/docs/glossary/#jamstack) sites.
+JAMStack is a modern website architecture that uses JavaScript, content APIs, and markup.
+Gatsby, for example, can use the [WordPress REST API](/docs/how-to/sourcing-data/sourcing-from-wordpress/) as a data source.

 ## How It Works
 With Static Site Generation, a website is built before run-time.
 Meaning the entire site is pre-processed and deployed to a content delivery network, before a visitor visits the site.